 As it was said above, the "Furch" software displays text files which are into the "BIB" and "CAPT" directories.
 The texts in the "BIB" directory cannot be changed and the texts in the "CAPT" directory can be edited.
 You can display a text by the orders "!bib" and "!capt" which must be followed by a file name.
 If you don't give a file name after these orders, in the case of "!bib" nothing will happen and in the case of "!capt", a new file will be created.
 If you give a name which does not correspond to a file name in these directories the software will signal it and wait for some other order.
-In order to help you to choose your files, the "Furch" software has the orders "!shbib" (show bib) for the files into the "BIB" directory and "!shcapt" (show capt) for the files into the "BIB" directory and "!shcapt" and "!shown" of the software "Diaoulek".
+In order to help you to choose your files, the "Furch" software has the orders "!shbib" (show bib) for the files into the "BIB" directory and "!shcapt" (show capt) for the files into the "CAPT" directory.
+These orders are very analogous to the orders "!shprov" and "!shown" of the software "Diaoulek".
 With these two orders, you will be able to select existing files for display.
 For now, the files are ordered by date of last modification (or creation).
 Obviously, these orders need to be extended to include different ways to class the files.